tushar-sharma/tushar-sharma.github.io/_posts/2023-01-29-daily-logs.md

 $ git status | grep -v deleted
 ```

-Hre -v is for invert-search.
+Here -v is for invert-search.
 You can type `man grep` for more detail.

+## Guinea Pig food

+I stopped at Petsmart today to buy pellets for piggies.
+Those little cute bastards are pooping dumpster.
+They eat pellets in the morning, vegtables in the night.
+Not to forget continous supply of hay.
+They are high maintance.